Cutaiar/obsidian-song-links/README.md

 *For those that get inspired to write to music.*

-Adds the `Add song link` command to the palette which will insert a link to the current playing song on Spotify.
+Adds the `Insert song link` command to the palette which will insert a link to the current playing song on Spotify.

 ![GIF Demo](./obsidian-spotify-demo.gif)

 Of course the plugin is free, but if you'd like to support me, I greatly appreciate it.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="BuyMeACoffee" width="100">](https://www.buymeacoffee.com/cutaiar)

+> Note: This plugin has not yet been added to the [community plugin directory](https://obsidian.md/plugins)

 ## How to use

 1. Install the plugin